Social Science (SSCI)

 This course is repeatable for 8 credits.

-SSCI 211, CAREER DEVELOPMENT IN THE SOCIAL SCIENCES, 1 Credit
+SSCI 211, +CAREER EXPLORATION IN THE HUMANITIES AND SOCIAL SCIENCES, 2 Credits

-An introduction to career options available to students pursuing a social science degree.
-Students will explore career options and engage in exercises to help them reflect on their own interests, career goals, and aspirations.
+Introduces careers available to students pursuing a social science degree.
+Explores career options and engages in exercises to help reflect on interests, career goals, and aspirations.
+Integrates employment communication strategies.

 SSCI 299, SPECIAL TOPICS, 1-4 Credits